jonlpersson/ed-latimore/site/_posts/2016-10-11-hard-work-beats-talent.md

 ## Working hard is a talent

 If you have nothing particularly special about your mind or body, you always have the ability to bust your ass.
-It's amazing what you can accomplish with hard work.
+It’s amazing what you can accomplish with hard work.

 The ability to work your ass off is an underrated talent.

 We consider talent something special, unique, and largely unteachable.
-Either you have it or you don't.
+Either you have it or you don’t.

 Maybe you have a genetic tendency for taking on long, tedious work.
-Even if you don't, working your ass off is a talent you can develop.
+Even if you don’t, working your ass off is a talent you can develop.

 Hard work is so valuable because very few people do it.